linuxsimba/docker-devpi/README.md

 docker-devpi
 ============

+This is a fork of the muccg/devpi project.
+Made some changes with the docker-entrypoint.sh code.

 This repository contains a Dockerfile for [devpi pypi server](http://doc.devpi.net/latest/).

 You can use this container to speed up the `pip install` parts of your docker